 How to speed up your website to improve user experience and top Google search results as well as reduce hosting costs by decreasing CPU usage

 I discovered the cost of hosting when your website starts to receive some real traffic.
-I received the dreaded e-mail that so many people receive from their hosting service that substantial traffic my websites receive cause tremendous CPU usage and I would have to upgrade my account.
+I received the dreaded e-mail that so many people receive from their hosting service, that my website is receiving substantial traffic causing excessive CPU usage and I have to upgrade my account.
 Site5.com wanted to increase my hosting fee to $123 per month (VPS4) and gave me three days to upgrade my account or move it elsewhere.
-The e-mail stated “We are having an emergency issue involving your account.”
+The e-mail stated, “We are having an emergency issue involving your account.”
 “Your average usage CPU time is 10.03% while the average CPU usage is 0.48% across our fleet.”

 Webpagetest.org Run a free website speed test from multiple locations using IE; Chrome; and Firefox browsers at your chosen real consumer connection speed.
 You can choose from many different locations; different devices; and connection speeds.
 This test gives you very detailed information about what is slowing down your website.